maximebf/ConsoleKit/README.md

     set_include_path('/path/to/lib' .
 PATH_SEPARATOR . get_include_path());

-ConsoleKit does not provided an autoloader but follows the [PSR-0 convention](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).
+ConsoleKit does not provide an autoloader but follows the [PSR-0 convention](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).
-You can use the following snipet to autoload ConsoleKit classes:
+You can use the following snippet to autoload ConsoleKit classes:

     spl_autoload_register(function($className) {
         if (substr($className, 0, 10) === 'ConsoleKit') {